 SEVERE ACUTE MALNUTRITION

 Severe acute malnutrition is characterised by a very low weight compared to height, visible wasting, and/or nutritional oedema.
-The SAM kit we currently supply will be discontinued and replaced with the PED/SAM 2020 kit.
-The new kit includes medicines, renewables (single use) and equipment to treat paediatric diseases, next to the treatment of severe acute malnutrition.
+The SAM/PED 2020 kit we supply includes medicines, renewables (single use) and equipment to treat paediatric diseases, next to the treatment of severe acute malnutrition.
 This prepacked kit is designed for use where there is disruption of medical supplies in emergency settings to fill the gap until the medical supply mechanisms are restored.